jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 - Task 1: Download VSCode
 - Task 2: Download the Remote-SSH Extension
 - Task 3: Configure SSH
-- Task 4: Connect to your workstation in VSCode
+- Task 4: Connect to your machine in VSCode

 #### Task 1: Download VSCode to your local machine and configure extensions